Michigan Supreme Court will keep Trump on 2024 ballot

 The court said Wednesday it will not hear an appeal of a lower court’s ruling from groups seeking to keep Trump from appearing on the ballot.

-The ruling followed a Dec.
+The ruling contrasts with Dec.
 19 decision by a divided Colorado Supreme Court which found Trump ineligible to be president because of his role in the Jan.
 6, 2021, attack on the U.S. Capitol.
 That ruling was the first time in history that Section 3 of the 14th Amendment has been used to disqualify a presidential candidate.

 Trump pressed two election officials in Michigan’s Wayne County not to certify 2020 vote totals, according to a recording of a post-election phone call disclosed in a Dec.
 22 report by The Detroit News.
 The former president ’s 2024 campaign has neither confirmed nor denied the recording’s legitimacy.

-Attorneys for Free Speech for People, a liberal nonprofit group also involved in efforts to keep Trump’s name off the primary ballot in Minnesota, had asked Michigan’s Supreme Court to render its decision by Christmas Day.
+Attorneys for Free Speech for People, a liberal nonprofit group also involved in efforts to keep Trump’s name off the primary ballot in Minnesota and Oregon, had asked Michigan’s Supreme Court to render its decision by Christmas Day.

 The group argued that time was “of the essence” due to “the pressing need to finalize and print the ballots for the presidential primary election.”